 The U.S. Department of State and the U.S. Supreme Court have concluded that the intention to relinquish U.S. nationality required for purposes of finding loss of nationality under Section 349(a) of the INA does not exist where a renunciant claims a right to continue to reside in the United States, unless the renunciant demonstrates that residence will be as an alien documented properly under U.S. law.

 Renunciations which are not in the form prescribed by the Secretary of State have no legal effect.
 Moreover, U.S. citizens cannot effectively renounce their citizenship by mail.
 Section 349(a)(6) provides for renunciation of U.S. nationality in the United States under certain narrow circumstances.
-Questions concerning renunciation of U.S. nationalityunder Section 349(a)(6) should be addressed to the Attorney General or the Department of Homeland Security.
+Questions concerning renunciation of U.S. nationalityunder Section 349(a)(6) should be addressed to the Department of Homeland Security.